mdell-temp/Idoven-DS-Machine-Learning/src/scratch/README.md

 In response to the feedback, I have reorganized the project structure and created a new folder named `scratch`, containing the notebook called `assigment_revised.ipynb`.

+## Main components

+- Open and run the `assignment.ipynb` to see the proposed solution and perform EDA, train ML models and evaluate the trained models.

+- Run the pipeline for training and evaluation with normal, undersampled and oversampled data from the command line:
+    ```python
+    python main.py [OPTIONS]
+    ```

+    check the accepted arguments by running:
+    ```python
+    python main.py --help
+    ```

 **Structure**:

 ```plaintext